e7711bbear/e7711bbear.github.io/pirates-way/pirates-way.md

 - Call them out on what they are doing, not who they are.
 Tell them "Your job is to do X".
 Don't say "You're a Bozo".
   If they open up to vulnerability, you may not be facing a Bozo but a copy cat.
   A person that saw Bozos working and believe they need to do the same while not being a Bozo themselves.
   Otherwise, as I mentioned before most Bozos will promptly find a new host when called out, else get rid of them promptly.
-Bozos are like bar of soap, they will find all sorts of nonsense to evade.
+Bozos are like bar of soap, they will find all sorts of nonsense to slip off your hands.
   The whole effort is pointless.
 When you get rid of them, to the measure of what you can say, explain where the line is to your organization.

 2/ It they don't report to you (peer or superior):